Using Your One Button Studio

-The One Button Studio is a fantastic resource for producing great looking videos with very little overhead.
+The One Button Studio (OBS) is a fantastic resource for producing great looking videos with little or no prior experience.
 To help you get started with using this tool at your location, we’ve assembled some useful pointers, sample videos and assignments from real classes that we hope will kickstart using the studio for your own projects.

 Where the One Button Studio Excels